eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - Try to avoid discrete latent variables, and discrete parameters in general.
-  There is no good method to sample them in a smart way (since discrete parameters have no gradients); and with "naïve" samplers (i.e. those that do not take advantage of the gradient), the number of samples one needs to make good inferences generally scales exponentially in the number of parameters.
+  There is no good method to sample them in a smart way (since discrete parameters have no gradients); and with “naïve” samplers (i.e. those that do not take advantage of the gradient), the number of samples one needs to make good inferences generally scales exponentially in the number of parameters.
   For an instance of this, see [this example on marginal Gaussian